Brand Scorecard – The Brand Manager’s marketing dashboard

 1. Brand Wealth: Focus on the drivers of net sales, growth rates, profit, and marketing spending.
 You can track your progress throughout the year, and always be ready to compare your latest estimate to last year’s results and this year’s plan.

-2. Brand Wealth: As our marketing efforts must impact our consumers, the health scores are related to the funnel and consumption.
+2. Brand Health: As our marketing efforts must impact our consumers, the health scores are related to the funnel and consumption.
 You can use the nearest competitor as a gauge of performance.

 3. Mental Availability: The first lever is communication, which looks at attention (recall), brand link, and communication of the main message.
 We want to use the marketing execution to create uniqueness and persuasion.